Alec-Stashevsky/website-update/content/home/experience.md

   company_url: "https://www.fetchrewards.com/"
   company_logo: fetch
   date_start: "2021-10-04"
   description: Building out core solutions for document understanding and information extraction at the crux of computer vision and natural language processing.
+Engaging a passion for deep learning on graphs and geometry.
   location: Los Angeles
   title: Data Scientist